-AFV currently employs eighty-eight (88) full and part time dedicated employees.
+AFV currently employs sixty seven (67) full and part time dedicated employees.
 The animal control officers all attend the humane training academy and have all satisfied the requirements prescribed by the Commission on Peace Officer Standards and Training under Penal Code 832.
+All animal control officers and key staff at the shelter are certified in humane euthanasia.

-AFV has a proven track record with over thirty-five (35) years successful experience in the operation of an animal shelter.
-Last year AFV cared for over 8,822 dogs and cats in the shelter and served an area population of over 450,000 people.
+AFV has a proven track record with over twenty five (29) years successful experience in the operation of an animal shelter.
+Last year AFV cared for over 8,400 dogs & cats in the shelter along with over 2,000 other domestic and wildlife while serving an area population of 450,000 people.